Search this Site:

 • Planning our curriculum effectively and ambitiously

-• ‘Thinking hard’ and strategies for challenge
+• ‘Thinking hard’ and strategies for challenge.

 • Memory, retrieval, and memory hacks

-• Dual coding, cognitive load theory, and spaced practice
+• Dual coding, cognitive load theory and spaced practice

 • Metacognition

-• AI and ‘pedtech’ tools to support pedagogy
+• AI and ‘pedtech’ tools to support pedagogy.

-• Enrichment and extension for the most able#
+• Enrichment and extension for the most able

 3. Developing an Adaptive and Ambitious Curriculum for Students with SEND

-This programme is aimed at senior and middle leaders, teachers and teaching assistants.
-Meeting the needs of students with SEND is everyone’s responsibility.
-This programme focuses on developing an inclusive school.
+This programme is aimed at senior and middle Leaders, teachers, and teaching assistants.
+Meeting the needs of students with SEND is everyone’s responsibility and this programme focuses on developing an inclusive school.
+The implications of the Green Paper/SEND Review (2023) will be explored with practical strategies shared for planning and delivering the curriculum.

-5. EAL Programme
+4. EAL Programme

 • Introduction to EAL

-• Supporting beginner EAL students
+• Supporting Beginner EAL students

-• Supporting advanced EAL students
+• Supporting Advanced EAL students

 • Supporting students through working with EAL parents

-6. Enriching, Enhancing and Extending your Curriculum
+5. Enriching, Enhancing and Extending your Curriculum

 This group will provide an opportunity for leaders to meet and share their Supracurricular provision.
-Working together to look at how we can further enhance our curriculum provision and extend our students and develop their curiosities The programme will comprise of 6 twilight sessions covering the following areas:
+Working together to look at how we can further enhance our curriculum provision, extend our students, and develop their curiosities.

 • Sharing ideas from our own schools

-• Trips to enhance the curriculum
+• Trips to enhance the curriculum.

-• Lectures and speakers to enhance the curriculum – online and in person
+• Lectures and speakers to enhance the curriculum – online and in person.

 • STEM